Melvin Van Peebles, godfather of Black cinema, dies at 89

 “I’ll only work with them on my terms,” he said.
 “I’ve whipped the man’s ass on his own turf.
 I’m number one at the box office — which is the way America measures things — and I did it on my own.
 Now they want me, but I’m in no hurry.”

 Van Peebles then got involved on Broadway, writing and producing several plays and musicals like the Tony-nominated “Ain’t Supposed to Die a Natural Death” and “Don’t Play Us Cheap.”
-He later wrote the movie “Greased Lighting” starring Richard Pryor as Wendell Scott, the first black race car driver.
+He later wrote the movie “Greased Lighting” starring Richard Pryor as Wendell Scott, the first Black race car driver.

 In the 1980s, Van Peebles turned to Wall Street and options trading.
 He wrote a financial self-help guide entitled “Bold Money: A New Way to Play the Options Market.”

-Note: This story has been updated to correct the first name of the comic who stars in “Watermelon Man.”
-He is Godfrey Cambridge, not Godfey.